aldinberi/nent/README.md

 #### Endpoint for posting a single restaurant

 The API for posting a single restaurant is located at the route `/restaurant` with the usage of POST method.
 One requirement to be able to post is for the request to have in the header a JWT token with a specific signature.
 This JWT token is generated when a user logs in using the route `/user/login`.
 This has been added because in the real world we wouldn't let anyone be able to post restaurants on the systems but rather only specific individuals.
-All data being send in the body of the POST request is being validated API for the right type and contents.
+All data being send in the body of the POST request is being validated by the API for the right type and contents.
 One example is that it's not allowed to post a restaurant with a name that already exists in the database.

 #### Endpoint for deleting a single restaurant